Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Related Work

 \section{Related Work}

-CATE estimation uses meta-learners \citep{kunzel2019metalearners, kennedy2023towards, nie2021quasi}, causal forests \citep{athey_generalized_2019}, Bayesian methods \citep{hahn2020bayesian}, and representation-learning approaches \citep{johansson2016learning, shalit2017estimating, yao2018representation, shi2019adapting, hassanpour2020learning}.
-Most RCT--OS integration work targets the $\cR\to\cO$ (generalizability) direction \citep{colnet2024causal, degtiar2023review, dahabreh2020extending}; in the $\cO\to\cR$ direction, \citet{cheng2021adaptive} adaptively weight CATE estimates from both sources, \citet{oberst2022understanding} study optimal biased--unbiased combinations, \citet{karlsson2025robust} provide worst-case guarantees, and the \ROSCAR{} framework of \citet{asiaee2023doublecalibration} introduces a double-calibration procedure with non-asymptotic risk bounds; we extend it to the covariate-mismatch setting via two baselines (\MROSCAR{}, \SROSCAR{}) formalized in Section~\ref{sec:roscar-review} and our main contribution \CALM{}, which replaces imputation with representation alignment.
-In heterogeneous transfer learning, standard domain-adaptation methods \citep{ben2010theory, ganin2016domain, long2015learning, pan2010survey, weiss2016survey} assume shared features; cross-domain approaches use CCA variants \citep{hardoon2004canonical, andrew2013deep} or shared-private encoders \citep{bousmalis2016domain}, and in the causal setting \citet{bica2022transfer} propose HTCE-learners, which require unconfoundedness in both domains, lack calibration-based negative-transfer protection, and provide no finite-sample guarantees.
-Sufficient dimension reduction \citep{cook2007sufficient, li2018sufficient, ma2012semiparametric, ghosh2021sufficient} also targets outcome-relevant projections but does not address cross-dataset covariate mismatch.
-Bayesian borrowing via power priors \citep{ibrahim2000power} and commensurate priors \citep{hobbs2011hierarchical} discounts external data through a power parameter; our framework instead operates in a frequentist setting with calibration-based correction.
-Negative transfer is a well-documented risk \citep{rosenstein2005transfer}; recent causal-inference work addresses it through optimal estimator combinations \citep{oberst2022understanding}, worst-case guarantees \citep{karlsson2025robust}, and calibration \citep{asiaee2023doublecalibration}, which \CALM{} inherits, adding representation alignment.
+CATE estimation {has been studied through} meta-learners \citep{kunzel2019metalearners, kennedy2023towards, nie2021quasi}, causal forests \citep{athey_generalized_2019}, Bayesian methods \citep{hahn2020bayesian}, and representation-learning approaches \citep{johansson2016learning, shalit2017estimating, yao2018representation, shi2019adapting, hassanpour2020learning}. {Most RCT--OS integration work targets the $\cR\to\cO$ (generalizability) direction \citep{colnet2024causal, degtiar2023review, dahabreh2020extending}; recent work in that direction also models outcome-mean shifts directly rather than only covariate shifts \citep{asiaee2026sharp, asiaee2026omitted}.
+In the opposite $\cO\to\cR$ direction, \citet{cheng2021adaptive} adaptively weight CATE estimates from both sources, \citet{oberst2022understanding} study optimal biased--unbiased combinations, and \citet{karlsson2025robust} provide worst-case guarantees.
+The \ROSCAR{} framework of \citet{asiaee2025improving} introduces double calibration for borrowing from OS data in a shared covariate space, while \citet{pal2026mismatch} extend this route to covariate mismatch through imputation (\MROSCAR{}) and shared-covariate borrowing (\SROSCAR{}).
+We use these as baselines and introduce \CALM{}, which borrows in a learned embedding rather than by imputing missing covariates.} In heterogeneous transfer learning, standard domain-adaptation methods \citep{ben2010theory, ganin2016domain, long2015learning, pan2010survey, weiss2016survey} assume shared features. {Cross-domain methods instead use} CCA variants \citep{hardoon2004canonical, andrew2013deep} or shared-private encoders \citep{bousmalis2016domain}.
+In the causal setting, \citet{bica2022transfer} propose HTCE-learners, which require unconfoundedness in both domains, lack calibration-based negative-transfer protection, and provide no finite-sample guarantees.
+Sufficient dimension reduction \citep{cook2007sufficient, li2018sufficient, ma2012semiparametric, ghosh2021sufficient} also targets outcome-relevant projections but {does not handle} cross-dataset covariate mismatch.
+Bayesian borrowing via power priors \citep{ibrahim2000power} and commensurate priors \citep{hobbs2011hierarchical} discounts external data through a power parameter; a Bayesian, bias-limited version of this borrowing for the same covariate-mismatch setting is developed in \citep{asiaee2026bcalmbiaslimitedbayesianborrowing}, and {we instead use} a frequentist setting with calibration-based correction.
+Negative transfer is a well-documented risk \citep{rosenstein2005transfer}; recent causal-inference work addresses it through optimal estimator combinations \citep{oberst2022understanding}, worst-case guarantees \citep{karlsson2025robust}, and calibration \citep{asiaee2025improving}. \CALM{} inherits {this calibration-based protection and adds} representation alignment.